autotyed/autotyed/startup/macos/README.md

 Note:

 The most up to date version of [com.github.davidnewhall.unpacker-poller.plist](com.github.davidnewhall.unpacker-poller.plist) is provided from its [respective repo](https://github.com/davidnewhall/unpacker-poller).
-Installation of this application is highly recommended if you use torrents.
+Installation of this application is highly recommended if you use Deluge.